luluvann/react-weather-app/README.md

 You can find the live web app [here](https://luluvann.github.io/react-weather-app/website/) !

+## Main features

+* Convert temperature Celsius-Farenheit
+* Run the city weather search on key press (enter) (besides the search button in the search bar)
+* Bookmark the the url of favorite city(ies) in the web browser (dynamic url params)

 ## Run the app in the development mode

 In the project directory, you can run: